-Stuck in denial, stuck in life; 7 steps for moving on
+Stuck in denial, stuck in life?
+7 steps for moving on

 You may not be consciously or verbally denying that a major change has taken place, but subconsciously you might be entertaining fantasies about some form of reversal of the change.
 You may secretly believe deep down that somehow the issue is going to get rectified (however wild a thought that may be) and that all will soon be back to as it once was.

 The pain can be so intense, so bewildering, so sickening to confront, that it can be quite normal for someone to enter into denial as a way of distancing themselves from the pain.
 Whilst that may feel good for the short-term, prolonged dwelling in the denial phase will create problems for you.

 As long as you have one eye on the past, you can’t fully focus on the future.
 However, it’s not just the fact that you are focused on something that is over instead of focusing on what can be in your future that keeps you stagnant.
 You will also begin to attract other problems into your life because of the state that you are in.

 When stuck in the denial phase for too long, the mental dissonance and pressure builds up.
 You’ll become increasingly tense, anxious, irritable, confused, sad and frustrated with your situation and yourself.
 Whilst in this state, your judgement becomes clouded and then even simple things seem difficult to do and simple problems confusing to solve.

-- Accept that the old life is over.
+1. Accept that the old life is over.
 No more pretending.

-- Get in touch with the pain and allow yourself to feel all the emotions that this change brings.
+2. Get in touch with the pain and allow yourself to feel all the emotions that this change brings.

-- Take regular action that will move you closer to your goals.
+6. Take regular action that will move you closer to your goals.
 This keeps your focus on your future instead of the past and helps you to live in the moment.

-- Reward yourself for moving closer to your goals by setting little milestones that break your big goals down into several smaller goals.
-By rewarding yourself along your journey you reinforce your own good behaviour and thus create positive associations with moving forward, meaning you’re less likely to look back and remain stuck.
+7. Reward yourself for moving closer to your goals by setting little milestones that break your big goals down into several smaller goals.
+By rewarding yourself along with your journey you reinforce your own good behaviour and thus create positive associations with moving forward, meaning you’re less likely to look back and remain stuck.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.